NovasTaylor/Test/pages/mydoc/mydoc_senddata_shacl_shapes.md

 ## Animal Subject Shape

+The Animal Subject IRI <code>:Animal_<font class='parameter'>xxx</font></code> is a natural starting point for developing rules based on the Demographics domain because each row in the source DM data contains values for an individual Animal Subject.
+The Animal Subject Shape definitions are located in this file:

 * AnimalSubjectShape  [SHACL/CJ16050Constraints/SHACL-AnimalSubject.TTL](https://github.com/phuse-org/SENDConform/blob/master/SHACL/CJ16050Constraints/SHACL-AnimalSubject.TTL).

-The Animal Subject IRI <code>:Animal_<font class='parameter'>xxx</font></code> is a natural starting point for developing rules based on the Demographics domain because each row in the source DM data contains values for an individual Animal Subject.
 SHACL shapes are created with reuse in mind, as reflected in both the structure and naming conventions.
 Where practical, shapes are named using a description of their function plus the word `Shape` followed by a dash and then an abbreviated name of the class or entity they act upon.
 Examples:

 * `hasMin1Max1Shape-USubjID` - validates that each Animal Subject has a minimum of one and maximum of one USUBJID value.
 * `isUniqueShape-USubjID`    - validates the *uniqueness* of USUBJID values.
 A USUBJID cannot be assigned to more than one Animal Subject.